Grumpy Old Men (film): Home media

-Grumpy Old Men was released on DVD on June 25, 1997.
-On August 22, 2006, the film was made available in a DVD "Double Feature" pack with its sequel Grumpier Old Men.
-On July 7, 2009, the film was made available on Blu-ray.
-The "Double Feature" pack was released onto Blu-ray on February 23, 2010.
+Grumpy Old Men was released on DVD in June 1997.
+In August 2006, the film was made available in a DVD "Double Feature" pack with its sequel Grumpier Old Men.
+In July 2009, the film was made available on Blu-ray.
+The "Double Feature" pack was released onto Blu-ray in February 2010.
 The Blu-ray releases mark the first time that both films have been available in widescreen since the LaserDisc releases.
 The Blu-ray releases contain no special features.

 Sequel

 A sequel entitled Grumpier Old Men was released in 1995, with Lemmon, Matthau, Meredith and Ann-Margret reprising their roles, and Mark Steven Johnson writing the script.

 Stage adaptation

 A stage musical adaptation premiered in 2018.